 In 2011, the National Sanitation Office of Senegal (ONAS) launched an ambitious urban sanitation program supported by the Bill and Melinda Gates Foundation.
-The program supported a wide range of activities intended to reform and modernize the sanitation services sector in Dakar.
-In this paper, I explore the interaction of three key activities: the establishment of a sanitation matching platform and call center, experimental subsidies offered as part of a large-scale randomized trial (Lipscomb and Schechter, 2018), and a large city-wide subsidy campaign conducted several years after the randomized trial ended.
+The program included a wide range of activities intended to reform and modernize the sanitation services sector in Dakar.
+In this paper, I explore the interaction of three key elements of this larger sanitation program: the establishment of a sanitation matching platform and call center, experimental subsidies offered as part of a large-scale randomized trial (Lipscomb and Schechter, 2018), and a large city-wide subsidy campaign conducted several years after the randomized trial ended.

 One primary focus of the ONAS sanitation program was to increase household adoption of mechanized desludging services.
-In 2013, at least 75% of households in Dakar used toilets which are not connected to a sewage network, and instead empty into on-site septic pits (Sene, 2017).
+In 2013, at least 75% of households in Dakar used toilets which are not connected to a sewage network, and instead drain into on-site septic pits (Sene, 2017).
 These pits fill up and must typically be emptied, or desludged, 1-2 times per year.
 Households face two main options to desludge their pits.
 They can use a mechanized desludging provider, who pumps sludge from the pit into a vacuum truck and disposes of it off-site, or they can perform a manual desludging.
 Manual desludgings may be done by a family member or a baay pell who is paid for the service.
 In either case manual desludgings typically result in fecal waste being dumped in the street in front of a house or a nearby empty lot, with important health implications for children especially (Kresch et al., 2020; Johnson and Lipscomb, 2021).
-The average cost to hire a truck for a desludging in 2013 was about \$50 USD, and the average cost for a baay pell manual desludging was about \$29 USD (Deutschmann et al., 2021b).

 The platform I discuss in this paper was designed to match households to sanitation service providers using an auction system and call center.
 This platform was primarily run as a public service by ONAS with support from Water and Sanitation for Africa and Innovations for Poverty Action.
 The stated purpose of the platform was to increase competition among mechanized desludging providers, reduce search costs for households, and facilitate regulation of the sector.
 The majority of trucks active in the sector were registered in the platform, although a minority chose to participate on a regular basis.
 The platform conducted just-in-time auctions with sanitation service providers whenever a client called to request service, and during normal (non-subsidized) operations the resulting auction ending price was offered to that client as the price available through the platform.
 The mechanized desludging services offered through the platform did not differ in any substantive way from those available elsewhere in the market.
 In companion work, Deutschmann et al. (2021a) find that the platform effectively offered lower prices than the wider market in some areas of the city, whereas in others it was offering prices similar to market prices available elsewhere.
+The average cost to hire a truck for a desludging in 2013 was about \$50 USD, and the average cost for a baay pell manual desludging was about \$29 USD (Deutschmann et al., 2021b).
 Even in areas where prices offered through the platform were not lower than elsewhere in the market, households may have still faced lower search costs or improved bargaining power if they sourced desludgings from elsewhere.